FefesG5/nourish-static/README.md

 To access the privacy policy for our mobile app, follow these steps:

-1. Visit the Privacy Policy Repository on GitHub https://fefesg5.github.io/nourish-static/
+1. Visit the Privacy Policy Repository at https://fefesg5.github.io/nourish-static/
 2. Review the privacy policy to understand how your personal information is handled within our app.

 ## Contribution